 You are here

-From September 2019, the European Union Institute for Security Studies (EUISS) is seeking to recruit seven trainees to assist in its research and outreach activities.
-This will provide an opportunity for selected candidates to build research skills, to develop experience working in an agency of the European Union; gain exposure to policy-oriented research; and deepen the understanding of European foreign policy mechanisms and priorities.
+This will provide an opportunity for selected candidates to build research skills; develop experience working in an EU agency; gain exposure to policy-oriented research, and deepen their understanding of EU foreign and security policy mechanisms and priorities.
 The traineeship promises to be an interesting and rewarding opportunity for career and personal development.
-Throughout the traineeship, trainees will closely work with a designated member of the research team (the Deputy Director, a Senior Analyst, Associate Analyst or the Brussels Executive Officer for one of the trainees based in Brussels).
+Throughout the traineeship, trainees work closely with a designated member of the Institute’s research team (a Senior Analyst, or the Brussels Executive Officer and the Security and Defence Editor for the trainees based in Brussels).
+On an ad hoc basis, trainees will also be expected to work with other Analysts within the research team and assist them on particular projects.

-Five trainees will be based at the EUISS Paris Headquarters and two trainees will be based in the Brussels Liaison Office.
+Four trainees will be based at the EUISS Paris Headquarters and two trainees will be based at the Brussels Liaison Office.

 The duties and responsibilities of trainees will include:

-- Desk and library research on topics selected by the Senior Analyst;
+- Desk and library research on topics selected by their supervisor;

 - Preparation of research dossiers, write-up of material, completing/updating of the mapping of research topics;